Jenny Tung

-Jenny Tung (Jĕn-nē tŏng) is an evolutionary anthropologist and geneticist.
-She is Director of the Department of Primate Behavior and Evolution at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany, and a visiting professor of Evolutionary Anthropology and Biology at Duke University.
+Jenny Tung is an American evolutionary anthropologist and geneticist.
+She is the Director of the Department of Primate Behavior and Evolution at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany, and a visiting professor of Evolutionary Anthropology and Biology at Duke University.
 In 2019, she was awarded a MacArthur Fellowship, and in 2024, she was elected a member of the United States National Academy of Sciences.
 Tung co-directs the Amboseli Baboon Research Project, a long-term study of wild baboons in Kenya.

 Personal life

 Tung's mother and father immigrated to the United States from Taiwan and moved to Maryland and then to Delaware where they had Tung and her older sister, Wenny.
 Tung's father was a chemical engineer for DuPont, an American chemical company, and her mother was a teacher prior to their coming to the United States.
 Upon starting her undergraduate career at Duke University, Tung studied biology with the intent to become a physician, but she discovered her passion lay more in evolutionary biology after a taking a course on forging social ideals during her first semester.